1 File = 1 Feature — Atomic Microkernel Architecture

 Hot Reload

 Drop a new plugin file and the kernel picks it up instantly — no restart required.
-Zero-downtime development loop, potentially in production too.
+Zero-downtime development loop.

 Observability Dashboard

 A visual dashboard built on top of the Tracer Tool — see event flows, plugin timings, and system health in real-time.
-Already in early form, being improved.
+Currently in development.

 Phase 4 Upcoming